-Co-created by composer Ben See and participants in Streetwise Opera sessions in London
+Co-created by composer Ben See and participants in Streetwise Opera’s weekly workshops at the Southbank Centre in London.

 The shouting and the sight of the placards make their hearts sink.
 They are surrounded by environmental activists staging a protest, and they quickly realise that the bus is not going anywhere!
 The commuters shout at the protesters, demanding they get out of their way.
 The activists accuse them of standing by selfishly while the world burns.
 Anger boils on both sides, and the shouting and fist-waving seem about to escalate.